Phone: +86-198-5138-3768 / +86-139-1435-9958 Email: taiyuglass@qq.com / 1317979198@qq.com

 Common Processed Glass Product Types

-Different applications require distinct processed glass types.
-Industrial control panels need flat, durable, scratch-resistant glass with excellent transparency.
-Bandpass filter glass must precisely control light wavelengths to meet optical system requirements.
-Heat-resistant lamp glass withstands high operating temperatures without deformation, while acid and alkali-resistant glass is essential for chemical, pharmaceutical, and laboratory environments.
-Reflective and protective glasses, meanwhile, are widely used in architecture and optical instruments to control glare and enhance safety.
-Each of these products emerges from a specific combination of glass processing methods optimized for form, performance, and consistency.
+Different applications require different forms of processed glass.
+Industrial control panels often need flat, durable, scratch-resistant glass with high transparency.
+Bandpass filter glass is designed to control specific wavelengths in optical systems.
+Heat-resistant lamp glass must remain stable under high temperatures, while acid- and alkali-resistant glass is widely used in chemical, laboratory, and pharmaceutical settings.
+Reflective and protective glasses are also common in architecture and precision instruments where glare control and safety matter.

-Optical clarity and transmission, vital for imaging, sensors, and laboratory instruments.
+· Optical clarity and transmission for imaging, sensors, and laboratory equipment

-At Haian Taiyu Optical Glass Co., Ltd., these parameters guide every step of production—from selecting the base material to applying coatings and verifying surface accuracy through advanced metrology.
-Every stage is carefully monitored to ensure the delivered components meet both technical and aesthetic expectations.
+At Haian Taiyu Optical Glass Co., Ltd., these requirements guide the full production process, from raw material selection to coating, finishing, and final inspection.
+Each stage is monitored to help ensure the delivered glass meets both technical specifications and appearance standards.

 Traditional Glass Processing Methods